 The sketch here shows the two types of punches for stamping two different styles of sponsor's marks.

-- The cameo punch is cut away in the middle so that the initials are created in relief (cameo) by pressing down the metal around them.
+- The cameo punch is cut away so that the initials are created in relief (cameo) by pressing down the metal around them.
 The outside shape of the nose of the punch forms the shield around the initials.
 This is called a cameo mark.

 - The intaglio or incuse punch presses the shape of the initials into the metal.
 Sometimes a shield is also made, as shown in the picture, which is also pressed into the metal.
 This is called an incuse mark.

 The shield shapes around cameo marks, and around incuse marks if they have them, are an important part of the mark.
 This applies to all the marks, but is especially important for date letters and sponsor's marks where there are lots of basically similar marks that must all be unique.
 For instance, when I registered my sponsor's mark at the London Assay Office I found that someone with the same initials, DBB, had already registered their mark with a rectangular shield, so I chose to have a shield with angular ends as shown in the picture, which makes this mark unique to me.